squeek502/ryanliptak.com/posts/every-rc-exe-bug-quirk-probably.md

 ### Unary operators are an illusion

-Typically, unary `+` and `-` operators are just that--operators; they are separate tokens that act on other tokens (number literals, variables, etc).
+Typically, unary `+`, `-`, etc. operators are just that&mdash;operators; they are separate tokens that act on other tokens (number literals, variables, etc).
 However, in the Windows RC compiler, they are not real operators.

 ---